librairy/doc/README.md

 ## Librairy

 **Librairy** is a service-oriented platform that aims to simplify the construction of large scale text-analyzers.
+It is a collection of Natural Language Processing (NLP) tasks, machine learning algorithms and semantic techniques distributed as services to compose a global solution.